 - and season.

 In general, shipping a car to Costa Rica from the West Coast is more expensive and takes more time.
 Shipping to Puerto Limon, the second-largest city in the country, is the sole option.
-For instance, the delivery of the 2019 Hyundai Elantra from Miami, FL, will be $1,218 and will take 7-12 days on average.
+For instance (upon the publication date of this article), the delivery of the 2019 Hyundai Elantra from Miami, FL, will be $1,218 and will take 7-12 days on average.
 By comparison, shipping the same car from Los Angeles is $1,505.
 Get an instant quote on our homepage just by entering the VIN of your car and its location.

 Study the Import Requirements Before Shipping A Car To Costa Rica